As an Amazon Associate I earn from qualifying purchases.

-- Preheat oven to 350ºF.
-Line an 8″ x 8″ pan with foil, spray with cooking spray, and set aside.
+- Preheat the oven to 350ºF.
+Line an 8″ x 8″ pan with foil, spray with non-stick cooking spray, and set aside.

-- In a microwave safe bowl, melt the butter (about 45 seconds).
-Allow to cool for 5 minutes.
-While the butter cools, in a medium bowl, combine eggs, peanut butter, and sugars.
-Add melted butter and combine well.
+- In a medium size bowl, combine cooled butter, eggs, peanut butter, and sugars.
 Add the flour and stir until just combined.
 Fold in peanut butter chips.

 - Spoon in marshmallow creme and use a spatula to “cut” creme into dough, being careful not to over-mix so the creme stays in dollops.

 - Pour dough into prepared pan and smooth out with your hands.
 Add peanut butter chips and torn mini-marshmallows to the top, making sure to smooth out dough again when you are finished.